 · Flexibility, adaptability, and persistence

 · Humility, inclusivity, and sensitivity to cultural differences

 · Exceptional written and verbal communication skills with ease in making public presentations

 · Demonstrated a passion for public service, civic innovation and/or cross-sector collaboration

-This springs cohort will have opportunities available in the City of Los Angeles, Los Angeles County, Oakland, Pittsburgh, San Jose and St. Louis.
+This springs cohort will have opportunities available in the City of Los Angeles, Los Angeles County, Oakland, San Jose, Inland Empire and Washington DC.

 TO APPLY VISIT: